dkoontz/robotarms/README.md

 The implementation of the steps outlined in this tutorial can be found in the docs/UnityAsteroidsExample folder.

 To use RobotArms you will create one or more Components and then create one or more Processors to operate on those components.
-Let us consider a game like Asteroids and the data we would need.
+Let us consider the ship from a game like Asteroids and the data we would need.

 * Ship
   * Position